-- 27. Budget targets will be finalised early in the budgeting cycle in January 2022.
-Any difference to the planning numbers will be incorporated into the 22/23 JRAM adjustment in February 2022. - 28.
-The DFCs will either input departmental JRAM figures into the BFT or they will provide a departmental list.
-You should not change the JRAM figures provided to you nor add anything else to this budget without consulting your DFC first.
+- 27. Student number targets will be finalised early in the budgeting cycle and any difference to the planning numbers will be incorporated into the 23/24 JRAM adjustments during 2023/24. - 28.
+The divisional finance teams will either input departmental JRAM figures into the BFT or they will provide a departmental list.
+You should not change the JRAM figures provided to you nor add anything else to this budget without consulting your divisional finance team first.
 You should ensure that you understand what income is included within the JRAM figures and therefore what you need to budget for outside the JRAM.
-Certain fee income relating to non-matriculated non college students and VRO students is not included within the JRAM and therefore needs to be budgeted for separately.
-Certain OFS grants are not included within the JRAM and therefore also need to be budgeted for separately too (see notes on OFS grants below). - 29.
-The services, in the main, do not receive JRAM but are allocated service funding via the 123 Infrastructure Charge model.
-If you are a service manager, these figures will be provided to you by your divisional financial controller, and they should be used as provided.
+Certain fee income relating to non-matriculated non-college students and visiting students is not included within the JRAM and therefore needs to be budgeted for separately.
+Certain OfS grants are not included within the JRAM and therefore also need to be budgeted for separately too (see notes on OfS grants below). - 29.
+The services, in the main, do not receive JRAM but are allocated service funding.
+If you are a service manager, these figures will be provided to you by your divisional financial team, and they should be used as provided.